hydrocarbon-tk/Hydrocarbon/README.md

 At this time the Hydrocarbon compiler is written in Typescript.
-Plans are in motion to convert to a compiled language, but at this point a recent version of NodeJS is required to compile Grammars.
+Plans are in motion to convert to a compiled language, but at this point a recent version of NodeJS is required to compile `*.hcg` files.
+Output files are rendered in the target language.

 ```bash
 $ npm install -g @candlelib/hydrocarbon
 ```

+### Write A Grammar

+Checkout the [writing a grammar](./site/tutorial.creating_a_grammar.index.md) doc for details on writing a grammar to suite your needs.

 ### Compile A Grammar